HomeDing/homeding.github.io/elements/log.md

 **averagetime** - This is the duration of an interval where all incoming values are used to calculate the average value.
 When not set every value is recorded individually.

+The UI Widget of the Log Element you find on the dashboard can be configured by using the following properties:

+**xFormat** - datatype used to the first log value on the linechart, typically a timestamp.
+The default is `datetime`.

+**yFormat** - datatype used to the second log value on the linechart, typically a meassured value.
+The default is `num`.

+See [Line Microchart](/microchart-line.md) for supported data types.

 From the base element implementation the following properties are available for configuration:

 **title** - Caption text for the element.
 Used in the boards.